ThreeSixtyGiving/standard/documentation/reference.md

 #### Multiple Rows

-You can place the additonal information about a grant in an additional row.
-Use the same Identifier for the grant, and place the additonal information in the relevent columns.
+You can place the additional information about a grant in an additional row.
+Use the same Identifier for the grant, and place the additional information in the relevant columns.
 Consuming applications will then be able to try to merge the information into a single record, so be careful not to place contradictory information in fields that cannot have more than one value (e.g. a title or description)

 ### Conformance